Close Embrace Social Dance — Lesson for Beginners

 Both leaders and followers assume the correct posture, approach one another and embrace.
 Followers should keep their hands elevated slightly, so they do not touch the leader and the only contact is between torsos, where leader's right arm presses against follower's back, and between sides of heads.
 Followers should also close their eyes to prevent following with the eyes.
 During dance parties, followers can optionally close their eyes, however it is usually considered better if they keep them open, so as to watch for collisions coming from the leader's rear or his right side blind spot.

-Now continue practice dancing until we call to switch roles and or switch partners.
+Now continue practice dancing until we call to switch roles and/or to switch partners.

 This concludes our lesson.
-Next 30 minutes is for practicing, with instructors available to answer questions.
+Next 30 minutes is for practicing.
+Organizers will be available to answer questions.
 Instruction on the dance floor is allowed during this practice period.
 There are no assigned partners.
 So if you want to dance with some one, you have to invite them and they have to accept your invitation.
 This is a social event, and all dancing is by mutual consent.
 Because some of the regular dancers may arrive early, please try to obey rules of navigation and not interfere with their dancing during this practice period.

 Practice dancing is now over and the dance party officially begins.
 Instruction on the dance floor is no longer allowed.
 Please follow the rules of dance floor navigation and try to avoid causing traffic jams.

-Total of 24 playlists and approximately 2400 songs, organized into tandas of 1-4 songs each, with 60 second cortina (Spanish for "curtain") of non-dance music between tandas.
+Total of 24 playlists and about 2250 songs, organized into tandas of 1-4 songs, with brief cortina (Spanish for "curtain") of non-dance music between tandas.
 Vals tandas assigned to 2 playlists (because shortage of Vals tandas), all other tandas assigned to 1 playlist.
-Tanda duration varies between 7 and 14 minutes, with average duration 10 minutes.
-Total playlist duration (including cortinas) at least 5.5 hours, so more than enough for 19:00-23:30 dance party.
+Total playlist duration (including cortinas) about 5 hours (about 4 hours, if only tango/vals/milonga), so enough for 19:00-23:30 dance party.
 Playlists can be shortened by deleting tandas.
-Playlist for current dance party available on website.
+Playlist for current dance party available on our website.

 Playlist organization: